Skip to main content

 array([[1,2],[3,4]]) .* array([[2,3],[6,7]])

-The function dot(Array u, Array v)->Number computes the scalar product of the elements in the arrays u and v.
+The function dot(Array u, Array v)->Number computes the scalar product of the elements in arrays u and v of any shape.

-The function matmul(Array a, Array b)->Array computes the array multiplication of a and b.
+The function matmul(Array a, Array b)->Array computes the array multiplication of matrices a and b.

 Visit Arrays and tensors for a detailed description of arrays.